rutger-speksnijder/restphp/README.md

  - HTML
  - Plain text

-You can add support for other content types by editing the array in the Response class and add a class for your content type.
+You can add support for other content types by editing the array in the Response class and adding a class for your content type.
 More on that below under usage.

 You can also let the client decide which type of content should be returned.